bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

     main()
 ```

-Here is the equivalent C code for vector addition (save the code in `vecAdd.c`):
+Here is the equivalent C code for vector addition (save the code in `vectAdd.c`):

 ```C
 #include <stdio.h>